Inapproximability of actions and Kazhdan's property (T): The group of clusters of almost automorphisms

 Let $\delta >0$ small and $n$ large enough such that the clusters of $\delta$-almost automorphisms form a group, where two $\delta$-almost automorphisms are in the same cluster if their Hamming distance is at most a fifth of the size of the vertex set.
 Moreover, let $n$ be large enough (and hence the "error of the sofic approximation" small enough) such that the elements of $FF$ are all in different clusters, and for any $x, y \in F$ the cluster of $xy$ is the product of the clusters of $x$ and $y$ (in the group of clusters).
 We know that the group of clusters is finite.
 Since this holds for any finite $F \subseteq \Delta$ the group $\Delta$ is LEF. \end{proof}

 \begin{remark} It is a very interesting problem to classify or understand almost subgroups of ${\rm Sym}(n)$, such as the almost centralizers of expander sofic approximations of Kazhdan groups arising from our results.
-In this context, it seems to be an open problem to decide whether every uniform almost homomorphism from a finite group to ${\rm Sym}(n)$ is uniformly close to a homomorphism to say ${\rm Sym}((1+\varepsilon)n)$.
-However, the analogous question for ${\rm U}(n)$ (equipped with the normalized Hilbert-Schmidt distance) has been answered in \cite{MR3733361,MR3867328}, which already gives some information since ${\rm Sym}(n) \subset {\rm U}(n)$ in a way compatible with the metrics. \end{remark}
+In this context, it seems to be an open problem\footnote{{After circulation of the first draft of this paper, this question was answered affirmatively by Becker and Chapman \cite{BeckerChapman}.
+They proved uniform flexible stability in permutations for all amenable groups.}} to decide whether every uniform almost homomorphism from a finite group to ${\rm Sym}(n)$ is uniformly close to a homomorphism to say ${\rm Sym}((1+\varepsilon)n)$.
+However, the analogous question for ${\rm U}(n)$ (equipped with the normalized Hilbert-Schmidt distance) has been answered in \cites{MR3733361,MR3867328}, which already gives some information since ${\rm Sym}(n) \subset {\rm U}(n)$ in a way compatible with the metrics. \end{remark}